 This is normal for polyester resin castings.

-The surface exposed to air during curing will stay sticky, even after a full cure, when using polyester resin.
+The surface exposed to air during curing will stay sticky, even after a full cure.

 So, what can you do if you are asking yourself why is my resin sticky?